A warm welcome to our new Lower School Director

 I am marveled by childhood and practice a student-centered approach that respectfully accompanies all students’ learning journeys.
 My passion for equitable opportunities for all members of society aligns with international inclusive education.
 I bring this understanding to all pedagogical engagements and planning.

 Paola received her M.S. in Exceptional Student Education, as well as her B.S in Elementary and Early Childhood Education from Barry University in Florida.
 Her Certificate of International School Leadership is from PTC in Miami.
-Paola also holds a Certificate in School Management & Leadership from Harvard University.
+Paola also is completing a Certificate in School Management & Leadership from Harvard University.
 She was the recipient of the National Distinguished Principal Award 2019, given by the United States Office for Overseas Schools.

 Paola is active in the world of international education, leading accreditation visits for the New England Association for Schools and Colleges (NEASC) and the IB, speaking at conferences, promoting women in leadership, and child safeguarding.